-Assuming you like to learn about unfamiliar places and cultures, you should consider visiting a museum during your vacation.
-To see detailed information regarding each museum, you can click on the name.
+Assuming you enjoy expanding your knowledge of other cultures and places, you might want to visit a museum during your time on Martinique.
+To obtain complete information regarding each museum, you can click on the name.

-The following table provides you with some key facts regarding museums you might enjoy on Martinique.
+The table right below offers some key facts regarding some museums to choose from on Martinique.

 |Centre de Decouverte des Sciences et de la Terre||(059) 652-8242||1.1 mi.
 North-Northwest of Central St. Pierre|